-The majority of land uses surrounding the Project Site consist of small-lot (5,000 sf lots) single-family residential uses to the east, south, and northeast within the Village of Ossining consist of small lots within the Village's S-50 zoning district, which permits a minimum lot size of 5,000 s.f. (see Figure 3.A-2 within Section III.A of the SDEIS).
-The areas abutting the Project Site to the north, east, and south are high-density single-family residential subdivisions in the Village of Ossining with hHouses typically are set close to the street.
-(A-The easternmost portion of Grandview Avenue is within the Town-Village of Ossining).
+The majority of land uses surrounding the Project Site to the east, south, and northeast within the Village of Ossining consist of small lots within the Village's S-50 zoning district, which permits a minimum lot size of 5,000 s.f. (see Figure 3.A-2 within Section III.A of the SDEIS).
+Houses typically are set close to the street.
+(The easternmost portion of Grandview Avenue is within the Village of Ossining).

-Four larger-lot residential properties, and two small-lot residential cul-de-sacs (Cherry Hill and Pheasant Ridge) are situated to the west of Croton Dam Road in the Town of Ossining.
+Four larger-lot residential properties and two residential cul-de-sacs (Cherry Hill and Pheasant Ridge) are situated to the west of Croton Dam Road in the Town of Ossining.
 Notable non-residential land uses in the vicinity of the Project Site include the Bethel Nursing and Rehab Center, located at 17 Narragansett Avenue in Ossining, which is shown as a "Social and Health Services" land use.
-The Saint

-Augustine Cemetery and the Veterans Park are two "Community Facilities and Open Space and Recreation" areas located within a 1⁄2 mile radius of the Project Site.
+The Saint Augustine Cemetery and the Veterans Park are two "Community Facilities and Open Space and Recreation" areas located within a 1⁄2 mile radius of the Project Site.